Devtronic-US/SmartPendant/README.md

 Source code for this project can be found there: **https://github.com/nickshl/SmartPendant**

-Latest firmware placed in Release filder: [SmartPendant.hex](https://github.com/nickshl/SmartPendant/blob/main/Release/SmartPendant.hex)
+Latest firmware placed in Release folder: [SmartPendant.hex](https://github.com/nickshl/SmartPendant/blob/main/Release/SmartPendant.hex)

 To load new firmware [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) is used.
 Connect CNC controller to PC using USB-C cable.
 Press and hold BOOT0 button, then short press NRST button, couple seconds later BOOT0 button can be released.